MicrosoftDocs/dataexplorer-docs/kusto/management/streaming-ingestion-statistics.md

 ---
 title: .show streamingingestion statistics command
-description: Learn how to use the `.show streamingingestion statistics` command to show aggregated statistics for the streaming ingestion to the environement. ms.topic: reference ms.date: 05/23/2023
+description: Learn how to use the `.show streamingingestion statistics` command to show aggregated statistics for the streaming ingestion. ms.topic: reference ms.date: 05/23/2023
 ---